agabor/docs/_includes/rest/files.md

 ## Uploading Files

-To upload a file to Parse, send a POST request to the files URL, postfixed with the name of the file.
+To upload a file to MSG, send a POST request to the files URL, postfixed with the name of the file.
 The request must contain the `Content-Type` header associated with the file.
 Keep in mind that files are limited to 10 megabytes.
 Here's a simple example that'll create a file named `hello.txt` containing a string:

 <div class="language-toggle">
 <pre><code class="bash">